Akbar Tandjung: Political career

 In 1976, then-Golkar leader Amir Murtono invited Akbar to stand for election for the party.
 In 1977, Akbar was elected to the House of Representatives, representing Golkar for East Java province.
 He was re-elected in 1982 and 1987.
 In the late 1980s, when long-serving president Suharto started to more actively seek Muslim support, Akbar became deputy secretary general of Golkar.
 Under Suharto, he served as State Minister for Youth Affairs and Sport from 1988 to 1993.
 He then served as State Minister of Housing from March 1993 to May 1998.
 Under Suharto's successor B.J.
 Habibie, he served as State Secretary from May 1998 to May 1999.

 He was chairman of Golkar from 1998 to 2004, helping to rebuild the party following Suharto's 1998 resignation.
 At the Golkar convention in December 2004, Akbar lost the party's chairmanship to Jusuf Kalla, at that time the country's vice president.

 Akbar has remained an influential figure within Golkar.
-Ahead of the 2014 Indonesian presidential elections, he criticized Golkar's plan to nominate then-party chairman Aburizal Bakrie for the presidency.
+Ahead of the 2014 Indonesian presidential election, he criticized Golkar's plan to nominate then-party chairman Aburizal Bakrie for the presidency.
 The party ended up dropping Bakrie as its candidate and threw its weight behind Prabowo Subianto, with Akbar serving as one of his campaign advisers.

 In 2017, Akbar expressed concern that Golkar could lose legislative seats in Indonesia's 2019 elections because of a negative public perception of its chairman, Setya Novanto.
 He said the party should make changes to improve its image.